Topology of Calorons Re-examined

 \subsection{Analytic evaluation of the second Chern number}

-Having obtained the analytic forms of HS1 gauge connection in several gauges, we now calculate the topological character of this gauge configuration analytically in each gauge.
+Having obtained the analytic forms of the HS1 gauge connection in several gauges, we now calculate the topological character of this gauge configuration analytically in each gauge.

-\subsubsection{The Lorenz-'t Hooft gauge}
+\subsubsection{The Lorenz --'t Hooft gauge}

-The gauge connection of the HS1 caloron in the Lorenz-'t Hooft gauge is given in \eqref{A_i of HS1 in LtH} and \eqref{A_0 of HS1 in LtH}, which has exact periodicity along $S^1$.
-Therefore, the clutching function in this gauge belongs to the centre of SU(2) everywhere; consequently, the C-integral \eqref{Clut integral result} is evaluated to be zero trivially.
-The contribution of the second Chern number is coming from the K-integral \eqref{K integral result}.
+The gauge connection of the HS1 caloron in the Lorenz --'t Hooft gauge is given in \eqref{A_i of HS1 in LtH} and \eqref{A_0 of HS1 in LtH}, which has exact periodicity along $S^1$.
+Therefore, the clutching function in this gauge belongs to the center of SU(2) everywhere; consequently, the C-integral \eqref{Clut integral result} is trivially evaluated to zero.
+The contribution to the second Chern number comes from the K-integral \eqref{K integral result}.